GaryOcean428/night-monkey/DEPLOYMENT.md

 3. Ensure API keys have the correct permissions
 4. Check the browser console for client-side errors
 5. Review function logs in the Vercel dashboard
+6. Compare your pre-deployment tests with production behavior

 ## Updates and Maintenance